RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 The Korean food culture

-Another thing you absolutely cannot avoid in Seoul, South Korea is food.
-The food culture in South Korea is an experience in itself, and if you love food, the many restaurant experiences are one of the unavoidable sights in Seoul.
-Kimchi is the first thing you need to know, because you're sure to come across it no matter what restaurant you go to, and it's eaten with pretty much every meal.
+Kimchi is the first thing you need to know, because you will definitely come across it no matter what restaurant you go to, since it is eaten with almost every meal.
 Kimchi is fermented cabbage and vegetables in a strong chili marinade and is part of the core of Korean food culture and almost a national pride.

 Kimchi is said to be incredibly healthy, but it is certainly not for everyone.
 For me personally, it was something of a habituation process.